-Handlers should never approach a horse directly from behind.
-This is their blind spot, and being startled can cause the horse to kick.
-The horse should be spoken to announce a handler's presence from a distance when approaching at an angle from behind.
-When a handler walks behind a standing horse, he should walk closely enough to brush his body against its rump to prevent being at peak force range for a kick.
-The handler should keep his closest hand on its rump so the horse knows the position of the handler and the handler can feel any tension or shifting of weight in the horse.
+- 1. The horse should be spoken to as an announcement of a handler's presence from a distance when approaching at an angle from behind. - 2.
+When a handler walks behind a standing horse, he should walk closely enough to brush his body against its rump to prevent being at peak force range for a kick. - 3.
+The handler should keep his closest hand on its rump so the horse knows the position of the handler and the handler can feel any tension or shifting of weight in the horse. - 4.
 Alternatively, the handler should walk at least 10 feet behind the horse outside the kick zone.